DarrenSandhu/Pacman-KNearest-Neighbour-Classifier/README.md

 # Classifier Agent For Pacman

-This project implements an **Classifier Agent** for Pacman, using value iteration through reinforcement learning to determine the optimal policy for Pacman's actions in the game grid.
+This project introduces a **K-Nearest Neighbors (KNN) Classifier Agent for Pacman**.
+Using supervised learning, this classifier agent selects the optimal actions for Pacman by analyzing rewards associated with similar game states.
+The KNN classifier utilizes customized feature weights to adjust its behavior dynamically based on the presence of ghosts, food, walls, and visibility in the Pacman grid environment.

 ## Features

-- **Classifier Agent**: The agent models Pacman's world as a grid of states with rewards and transitions.
+- **KNN-Based Decision Making**: The agent uses KNN to predict Pacman’s next action based on similarities to past states.
-- **Value Iteration**: Uses value iteration to compute the optimal policy for each state, maximizing rewards over time.
+- **Feature Weight Adjustments**:  Weighted parameters for ghosts, visible ghosts, food, and walls allow customization of the classifier’s responsiveness to different environmental features.
-- **Gridworld Support**: The agent can be run on various grid layouts.
+- **Dynamic k Selection**: The agent determines the optimal k value to improve prediction accuracy.
 - **Pacman Simulation**: This agent is compatible with the Pacman simulation environment and can be used with various layouts and configurations of the game.